 Separation Without FEHB and Later Retirement

 The term “separate” means when you no longer work for the government.
-If you leave the service or "separate" prior to your retirement, but your intention is to have FEHB in retirement, then you should look into TCC.
+If you leave the service or "separate" before retirement, but you intend to have FEHB in retirement, then you should look into TCC.

-There are exceptions that can be made to the 5-year rule under Public Law 99-251.
+Some exceptions can be made to the five-year rule under Public Law 99-251.
 These exceptions are not common and have to follow specific criteria.
-You can learn more about this, as well as read about other examples, on the OPM website in the FEHB Coverage in Retirement section.
+You can learn more about this, as well as read about other examples, on the OPM's website concerning health care in retirement.

-Asking for a waiver to the 5-year rule is not easy because there must be exceptional circumstances to qualify.
+Asking for a waiver to the five-year rule is not easy because there must be exceptional circumstances to qualify.
 However, you may qualify if several conditions are met.

-Overall you have to have reasonably acted to protect your rights to your FEHB coverage for retirement.
-It is important that you took the initiative even if the information wasn’t automatically provided to you, to get the information.
+Overall, you have to have reasonably acted to protect your rights to your FEHB coverage for retirement.
+It is important that you took the initiative to get the information even if the information wasn’t automatically provided to you.

-Ultimately it is the OPM and their resources, like the Retirement Handbook, that can help you evaluate your specific situation to ensure you can remain eligible for your health benefits in retirement and not take any chances in losing the coverage.
+Ultimately it is OPM and its resources, like the retirement handbook, that can help you evaluate your specific situation to ensure you can remain eligible for your health benefits in retirement.
+Be proactive so you don't take any chances of losing the coverage.